NVIDIA/NeMo-RL/docs/guides/eval.md

 # To run the evaluation with default config (examples/configs/eval.yaml)
 uv run python examples/run_eval.py

-# Specify a custom config file
+# To run the evaluation with your own config file
 uv run python examples/run_eval.py --config path/to/custom_config.yaml

-# Override specific config values via command line (e.g., model name)
+# Override specific config values via command line
+# Example: Evaluation of DeepScaleR-1.5B-Preview on MATH-500 using 8 GPUs
+#          Pass@1 accuracy averaged over 16 samples for each problem
-uv run python examples/run_eval.py generation.model_name="Qwen/Qwen2.5-Math-7B-Instruct"
+uv run python examples/run_eval.py \
+    generation.model_name=agentica-org/DeepScaleR-1.5B-Preview \
+    generation.temperature=0.6 \
+    generation.top_p=0.95 \
+    generation.vllm_cfg.max_model_len=32768 \
+    data.dataset_name=HuggingFaceH4/MATH-500 \
+    data.dataset_key=test \
+    eval.num_tests_per_prompt=16 \
+    cluster.gpus_per_node=8
 ```

-**Evaluate Models Trained with DCP Checkpoints (GRPO/SFT):**
+**Evaluate Models Trained with DCP Checkpoints (DPO/GRPO/SFT):**

-If you have trained a model using GRPO or SFT and saved the checkpoint in the Pytorch DCP format, you first need to convert it to the Hugging Face format before running evaluation.
+If you have trained a model using DPO, GRPO or SFT and saved the checkpoint in the Pytorch DCP format, you first need to convert it to the Hugging Face format before running evaluation.

 1.  **Convert DCP to HF:**
     Use the `examples/convert_dcp_to_hf.py` script.
 You'll need the path to the training configuration file (`config.yaml`), the DCP checkpoint directory, and specify an output path for the HF format model.